geky/pyOCDgdb/README.rst

-pyDAPgdb
+pyOCDgdb
 ========

-pyDAPgdb is a complete GDB server implemented on top of the `pyOCD <https://github.com/mbedmicro/pyOCD>`__ library.
+pyOCDgdb is a complete GDB server implemented on top of the `pyOCD <https://github.com/mbedmicro/pyOCD>`__ library.

 From a GDB client, you have all the features provided by gdb: